dmclough/subtitle-starter-code/README.md

 subtitles are based off of the .srt subtitle format.
 The subtitles have been converted to JavaScript objects.

+## What's Given
+This starting code contains HTML that's all set up with a place for two lines of subtitles to appear, and a small place to display the current time of the movie.
+The movie is set up to play automatically.

+The JavaScript contains function definitions for all the functions you will need to complete this assignment.
+Every function definition is empty besides having a name, a parameter and a comment describing what the function should do.
+It's up to you to implement each actual function.

+The functions are there as a guide.
+You are allowed to add or remove however many functions you wish.
+The function definitions as they are are literally the same as all the functions in our solution code.

+## The Basic Idea
+We're trying to show subtitles over a movie.
+The subtitles are represented in an array of objects.
+Each object has a 'duration' property that shows what time the subtitle should appear, and when it should disappear.
+Each object has exactly two lines of text.
+Sometimes one of the lines is empty text.

+Your application should use an interval to constantly rapidly check the current play time of the movie.
+You should use the infrastructure of the functions provided to loop through the list of subtitles and compare them each to the current play time of the movie.
+If a subtitle should be showing, then get those strings in the subtitle objects onto your page!!

+That's it.
+When you're done you should see that you can seek through the movie and the subtitles will display correctly because they're based only off the current time of the movie.
+Notice that the one iterval provided does not try to set timeouts for each subtitle.
+Instead it just constantly reads the current time of the movie and it uses that time to determine what subtitle should be shown.

 ### Original .srt Format
 ```
 0